 Vice City might have the best licensed soundtrack of all time, but I think Tony Hawk’s Pro Skater 2 comes in a very close second.

-Released 17 years ago this month, the game didn’t just ship with a whole bunch of famous skaters on the roster (and be an excellent sports title in its own right), but with an excellent soundtrack as well.
-Sure, it had some tracks that in hindsight are a little too “late 90s mall skater”, but it also went way beyond that to include some more left-field acts that nevertheless end up being a perfect fit for the game.
+Released 20 years ago, the game didn’t just ship with a whole bunch of famous skaters on the roster (and be an excellent sports title in its own right), but with an excellent soundtrack as well.
+Sure, it had some tracks that in hindsight are a little too Late 90s Mall Skater, but it also went way beyond that to include some more left-field acts that nevertheless end up being a perfect fit for the game.

 What I think endeared it to me—and maybe you too, since early THPS soundtracks are still so fondly remembered—was that when viewed as a complete soundtrack it doesn’t feel like a marketing exercise, or sponsored content like modern sports games’ offerings do.
 Instead it plays like its a mixtape, a dirty old cassette that developers Neversoft made and played to death in a van they drove around skate parks.

-In honour of the game’s 17th birthday, then, here’s the entire soundtrack laid out and ranked for your pleasure.
+In honour of the game’s upcoming remaster, then, here’s the entire soundtrack laid out and ranked for your pleasure.
+Just note that, sadly, not all of these are making it into the remasters.